Masks are required in all public spaces. Thank you for helping to keep yourself and Ashland safe and our businesses open.

 AmTrak’s stations are 70 miles East in Klamath Falls, OR and 75 miles south in Dunsmuir, CA. Daily bus service provided by Greyhound-Trailways and The Shuttle, Inc./Southwest POINT from Klamath Falls to Ashland’s Siskiyou Blvd. amtrak.com or oregon-point.com, (541) 883-2609.
 The bus leaves the parking lot on the corner of Siskiyou Blvd. and Sherman Street in Ashland late afternoons and arrives in Klamath Falls to connect with trains to points beyond Sacramento (including San Francisco) and ending in Los Angeles.
 Tickets for the Southwest Point shuttle must be purchased through Amtrak or at the station.
 The Southwest Point Shuttle does not take reservations (800) USA-RAIL, amtrak.com or oregon-point.com.

-Rogue Valley Transportation District (RVTD) provides public transit service Monday through Saturday from one end of Ashland to the other with connecting service to Medford and other Rogue Valley communities.
-Buses operate Monday through Saturday between 20 to 60 minutes from 5:00am to 7:00pm and Saturday from 8am-4pm.
+Rogue Valley Transportation District (RVTD) provides public transit service Monday through Saturday within Ashland with connecting service to Medford and other Rogue Valley communities.
+Buses operate Monday through Friday every 20 minutes from 5:00 AM to 8:00 PM and on Saturdays every 30 minutes from 7:00 AM to 6:00 PM.
+Download the TouchPass Transit App on your smartphone to purchase fare online and load it directly to your phone for easy and convenient access.
 RVTD is the first transit district in Oregon to operate buses powered solely by clean-burning, compressed natural gas.
 You can pick up local maps and bus routes at the Ashland Chamber office.
-Bus passes can be purchased at Ashland City Hall, 20 E. Main St. Visit rvtd.org, call (541) 779-2877 before 5:30pm or (541) 608-2400 after hours for route and schedule information.
-RVTD also offers TransLink and Valley Lift.
-TransLink provides transportation services to eligible Oregon Health Plan and eligible Medicaid clients traveling to authorized medical services.
-Call (541) 842-2060 or view the Rider’s Guide online at rvtd.org.
+Bus passes can be purchased at Ashland City Hall, 20 E. Main St. For route and schedule information, visit rvtd.org, call (541) 779-2877 before 5:30 PM or (541) 608-2400 after hours.
+RVTD also offers Valley Lift which provides transportation services to eligible Oregon Health Plan and eligible Medicaid clients traveling to authorized medical services.
 Valley Lift is a shared ride, curb-to-curb, wheelchair accessible transportation service for people whose disabilities prevent them from using RVTD’s lift-equipped buses.
-(541) 842-2080 - Valley Lift.
+For more information, call Valley Lift at (541) 842-2080.

 Click below for our members!